Last Updated: November 2023

 Every piece of rental real estate is built with thousands or even millions of different types of products and materials.
 From the entry door handle to the overhead light bulb, each product has its own unique purpose.
+As a landlord or real estate investor, it is important to understand these products is important as they directly affect budgeting, design, and overall profitability.
 Below we take a deep dive into everything you need to know about building products for rental real estate properties.

 Building products can be thought of as the finished products that are ready to install into your rental property.
 Below is a list of the most common types of building products found among rental properties: